 Ta’an Kwachan Council and Co-Chair of Chiefs Committee on Education Chief Amanda Leas

-The Minister of Education will accept resolutions or petitions requesting a school be governed by the First Nation School Board until 4 pm on January 30, 2023.
+The Minister of Education accepted resolutions and petitions requesting a school be governed by the First Nation School Board from January 5 to 30, 2023.

 Communications, First Nation School Board